-New play provision should look to be provided as offsite contributions if the calculated open space requirement for the proposed development falls below the size thresholds.
-If the requirement is above the thresholds, it should look to be provided onsite as part of the development.
+New play provision should look to be provided as off-site contributions if the calculated open space requirement for the proposed development falls below the size thresholds.
+If the requirement is above the thresholds, it should look to be provided on-site as part of the development.

-On this basis and based on an occupancy rate of 2.2 people per dwelling, a development with 8 dwellings would have an equivalent population of 18.
+In this case this and based on an occupancy rate of 2.2 people per dwelling, a development with 98 dwellings would have an equivalent population of 4819.8.